hifahreza/INSY-695-Enterprise-Analytics-Group-Project/README.md

 11. ANN - Sequential Model
 12. Causal Inference

 ### Results:

-The models are optimized for recall as error in finding customers who would actually churn is very costly (we need to minimize false negative predictions)
+The models are optimized for recall as the inability to identify prospective customers who would actually churn would lead to missed revenue generation opportunity.
+Thus, minimizing the false negative rate is the foremost priority in developing the model.

-Two best performing models:
+Two best performing models out of 12 models mentioned above:

 1. CatBoost: 91% recall in predicting churn of customers
 2. AdaBoost: 81% recall in predicting churn of customers